Sobeston/zig.guide/chapter-3.md

 Upon using the `zig build` command, the executable will appear in the install path.
 Here we have not specified an install path, so the executable will be saved in `./zig-cache/bin`.

+To customize the build path use the `prefix` option : `--prefix /path/to`.
+This will emit the executable under `/path/to/bin/init-exe`.

 # Builder

 Zig's `std.build.Builder` type contains the information used by the build runner.
 This includes information such as: